Fact checkedFact Checked

 Leafy Greens

 Leafy greens come in a variety of options, but it’s best to choose darker greens more often.
-Dark leafy greens contain more phytonutrients like beta-carotene and lutein[2], which are excellent for general good health.
-Options like spinach and kale also provide folate, iron, and calcium, all of which play a part in fat burning and weight loss.
+Dark leafy greens contain more phytonutrients like beta-carotene and lutein[1] which are excellent for general good health.
+Options like spinach and kale also provide folate, iron, and calcium, all of which play a part in fat-burning and losing weight

-And because of their low-calorie status, leafy greens are an ideal vegan choice for loading up salads and wraps, as well as for including in smoothies and cooked dishes.
+And because of their being low in calories, leafy greens are an ideal vegan choice for loading up salads and wraps, as well as for including in smoothies and cooked dishes.

 Brown Rice